- 2 Bedrooms

 - Towels Provided

 About this PropertyOur low country bungalow is READY for your hideaway, from porch rockers to beach towels with a beach pass!
 It's a breathtaking 20 min. drive to the beach as well as to Parris Island :-) Perfectly located between Charleston to the north and Savannah to the South with Bluffton and Hilton Head in between.
 Recent updates 24/7 Citadel Security system and ceiling fans installed in all room.
 We are constantly updating!

-This 1896 Cottage has been completely redone in 2018-19!
-Everything is new and has been carefully planned for your opulence.
-Open concept with all the modern luxuries including granite counter tops and stainless steel appliances: a full size refrigerator, gas stove, dishwasher and microwave.
-The kitchen is thoroughly supplied for preparing along with a coffee maker and a toaster.
-High vaulted ceilings in the living room and dining room and plenty of natural light make the bungalow feel radiant and airy.
+This 1896 Cottage has been thoroughly redone in 2018-19!
+Everything is new and has been carefully planned for your appreciation.
+Open concept with all the modern amenities including granite counter tops and stainless steel appliances: a full size refrigerator, gas stove, dishwasher and microwave.
+The kitchen is entirely supplied for preparing along with a coffee maker and a toaster.
+High vaulted ceilings in the living room and dining room and plenty of natural light make the bungalow feel dazzling and airy.
 The dining room table seats 6 conveniently.

 A generous MBR has a queen size bed with top of the line bed and has an ensuite bathroom with full tile walk in shower.
-The sitting room is available for peaceful reading and has a peaceful adore seat couch that converts to a twin size bed for an additional guest.
+The sitting room is available for peaceful reading and has a comfortable appreciate seat couch that converts to a twin size bed for an additional guest.
 There's plenty of room for a crib or playpen.

 Other niceties include a tankless water heater so you never run out of hot water.
 The shady, fenced backyard has a patio set for outdoor dining and a charcoal grille.